NDCLab/readAloud-valence-alpha/code/readme.md

 I do not have an explicit prediction on how emotion regulation abilities and state/trait anxiety measures might impact performance, but we may also want to run exploratory analyses that include these measures.

+_Prediction 3_

+[PLACEHOLDER FOR DETAIL ON POST-ERROR BEHAVIOR PREDICTION]

 _LDT Replication Analysis_

 The data can be analyzed five ways: